How to Detect HVAC Condensation Leaks

 Where do HVAC condensation leaks usually start?

 Most condensation leaks begin at the condensate drain line, drain pan, or evaporator coil housing.
-However, they can also form on duct surfaces where temperature differences cause moisture to collect.
+If the leak appears near vents or duct runs instead of the unit, condensation may be forming directly on cold duct surfaces.

 Can I detect a blocked HVAC drain line myself?